 “We prepare them so they are very competitive when they apply for postdoctoral positions,” she says.
 “They are in the pipeline for success.
 We want to funnel them to the clinical and translational workforce or to the academic track.”

 Trainees in the program note that the mentoring and professional development tools it provides have been critical to their successes.

-Spencer Rosario, a doctoral candidate in molecular pharmacology and cancer therapeutics at Roswell Park Cancer Institute, says major benefits of the program were: It helped her establish a support network of students and faculty outside of her program, and it provided mentoring opportunities by giving her a forum to showcase her bioinformatics skills and teach other graduate students.
+Spencer Rosario, a doctoral candidate in molecular pharmacology and cancer therapeutics at Roswell Park Comprehensive Cancer Center, says major benefits of the program were: It helped her establish a support network of students and faculty outside of her program, and it provided mentoring opportunities by giving her a forum to showcase her bioinformatics skills and teach other graduate students.

 “It also helped me to understand the grant writing process and provided alternative sources for both practice talks and grant reviews,” she says.

 Rosario already has a total of four publications and has been co-first author on a science paper.
 She is also included in two publications currently in submission and is preparing another first author manuscript.